Does the NFL Treat Women Worse Than Dogs?

 A rhinestoned pink-and-white Ray Rice "women's jersey" for sale from the NFL attracted widespread derision after Rice's suspension; eventually, most of the Rice merchandise was listed as "discontinued" on the NFLshop.com store.
-Goodell, a man who's dealing with domestic violence cases, wrote in that the NFL would strive to become "a leader in the domestic violence space," wording that he presumably regrets.
+Goodell, a man who's not had the best track record dealing with domestic violence cases, wrote in a letter to every player in the League that the NFL would strive to become "a leader in the domestic violence space," wording that he presumably regrets.

 The message from the League, to many of its critics, was clear: Violence against women is unpopular enough to be bad for the brand.

 While in prison, Vick became a symbol of animal cruelty.
-Upon his release, he reportedly 60 Minutes.
-Since then, he has made a to be an advocate for dogs and against dog fighting.employing public relations strategists and media experts in a naked attempt to repair his image.
-Vick was media trained into being soft-spoken and apologetic, a skill he showed off in a now-infamous of
+Upon his release, he reportedly spent over $100,000 employing public relations strategists and media experts in a naked attempt to repair his image.
+Vick was media trained into being soft-spoken and apologetic, a skill he showed off in a now-infamous episode of 60 Minutes.
+Since then, he has made a genuine effort to be an advocate for dogs and against dog fighting.

-Dog rescue advocates created a documentary, The Champions, which follows as they're rehabilitated.
-The film's reads, "All the odds were stacked against the pit bulls rescued from NFL star quarterback Michael Vick's notorious dog fighting right.
+Dog rescue advocates created a documentary, The Champions, which follows the dogs Vick had trained to fight as they're rehabilitated.
+The film's longline reads, "All the odds were stacked against the pit bulls rescued from NFL star quarterback Michael Vick's notorious dog fighting right.
 Forced to fight for their lives, they were considered so dangerous both PETA and the Humane Society of the United States wanted them euthanized.
 But no one could have predicted how the dogs would change the lives of those who risked everything to save them."
 It is screening at film festivals this year.

-When Vick wasbefore this season, some Steelers fans were outraged.
-A calling on fans to "Say NO to Michael Vick on the Pittsburgh Steelers team" was circulated online, collecting over 34,000 signatures and .
+When Vick was signed as a free agent with the Pittsburgh Steelers before this season, some Steelers fans were outraged.
+A petition calling on fans to "Say NO to Michael Vick on the Pittsburgh Steelers team" was circulated online, collecting over 34,000 signatures and making headlines.
 The petition states: "Michael Vick is a convicted felon and no-class piece of crap.
 He is also a terrible QB, which is why he has no team.
 Let's unite as Steelers fans - as NFL fans - and stop him from playing on our team!
 Steelers fans united!
 Sign to keep Vick from ever wearing the coveted Steelers uniform!!"

 Here's what was alleged in that second case: An unnamed woman (we'll call her Jane Doe) claimed that on the night of March 4, 2010, Roethlisberger raped her in a bathroom in the back of a Georgia nightclub.
 According to her written police report, which was corroborated by three of her friends, a man described as Roethlisberger's bodyguard pulled Jane into a side room, one that Roethlisberger entered a few minutes later.

 Jane's friend, Ann Marie, wrote in her account that she immediately recognized this as a dangerous situation, given the Jane's level of intoxication.
-Ann Marie claimed that she approached the bodyguard,, "This isn't right.
+Ann Marie claimed that she approached the bodyguard, saying, "This isn't right.
 My friend is back there with Ben.
 She needs to come back right now."

 Another friend of Jane's, Aliesha, said she attempted to get into that room, only to be kicked out by one of Ben's bodyguards.
 Yet another friend, Nicole, alleged that she tried to speak with the bar's owner, a man named Rocky.
-Nicole'ssays, "I told Rocky that [Jane] was too drunk to be back there, and he told me not to worry because Ben would not do anything to ruin his reputation."
+Nicole's police statement says, "I told Rocky that [Jane] was too drunk to be back there, and he told me not to worry because Ben would not do anything to ruin his reputation."

-In a, Jane Doe described what happened while she was in the back room her friends were barred from entering:
+In a handwritten police report, Jane Doe described what happened while she was in the back room her friends were barred from entering: